BBQ Sweet & Smoky Ribs

 Sprinkle ribs on all sides with Traeger Big Game Rub.

-When ready to cook, start the Traeger according to grill instructions.
-Set the temperature to 225 degrees F and preheat, lid closed, for 10 to 15 minutes.
+When ready to cook, set the Traeger to 225℉ and preheat, lid closed for 15 minutes.

 Transfer the apple juice to a saucepan and place in a corner of the grill, the juice will keep the cooking environment moist.